seanyyoo/typescript-react-redux-test/README.md

 | Ervin Howell    | Shanna@melissa.tv      |   Wisokyburgh |    Deckow-Crist     |
 | zebra stripes | Nathan@yesenia.net      |    McKenziehaven |      Romaguera-Jacobson   |

-2. Add an input field to search based on name.
+**Feature 2.** Add an input field to search based on name.
 For instance if "Lea" is entered, only the "Leanne Graham" row should show in the table.

 <input placeholder="search by name" />